Share

 • Make sure children wear helmets when riding a bike.

-What to Do When You Believe Your Child’s Cerebral Palsy Was Preventable
+What To Do When You Believe Your Child’s Cerebral Palsy Was Preventable

 If your child developed cerebral palsy and you believe that it is due to a preventable event, you should consider taking action legally.
 Cerebral palsy is an incurable condition that is costly – both in parents’ stress and energy levels, as well as financially.
-If a medical professional caused your child’s cerebral palsy by negligence or medical mistake, you may be entitled to compensation to help alleviate the financial burdens that come along with cerebral palsy.
+If a medical professional caused your child’s cerebral palsy by negligence or medical mistake, you may be entitled to compensation to help alleviate the financial burdens that accompany cerebral palsy.

-Ross Feller Casey is widely considered among the nation’s top medical malpractice law firms and has an unmatched record of obtaining multi-million dollar recoveries in birth injury cases, including those involving cerebral palsy.
+Ross Feller Casey is widely considered among the nation’s top medical malpractice law firms and has an unmatched record of obtaining multimillion-dollar recoveries in birth injury cases, including those involving cerebral palsy.

 If your family’s case of cerebral palsy could have been prevented, contact Ross Feller Casey now for help with your claim.
 We can help you provide for the financial future of your family.